Return to Meat, Poultry, and Egg Inspection main menu.

 If you plan to open a farm store or sell any products not produced on your farm (including products containing ingredients not produced on your farm), you may need a food handler license and approved facility.
 Contact the Food and Feed Safety Division Licensing Liaison or complete a Food Licensing Liaison Request form online.

-Farmers may store their own packaged meat products from their farm in refrigerators or freezers that are in good condition, cleanable, and capable of keeping product frozen solid at 0°F or cold at 41°F (if fresh).
+Farmers may store their own packaged meat products from their farm in refrigerators or freezers that are in good condition, cleanable, and capable of keeping product frozen solid at 0°F or cold below 40°F (if fresh).
 Unless you are planning to acquire a food handler license to store and sell other products, you are not required to have a specific type of freezer or refrigeration unit.
 The following are additional resources on food safety for storing and freezing:

 Yes.
 Keep in mind, products processed under continuous inspection at a Minnesota Equal To facility may only be shipped to locations within the state, while products processed under continuous inspection at a USDA facility may be shipped across state lines.
 Refer to the above question for additional information on storing the products on your farm prior to sales.